Camping Near Bear Lake State Park

 What are some nearby attractions and activities?

 At Bear Lake State Park, camping fees vary by season and site type.
 Standard campsites with basic amenities cost $25-35 per night, while full hookup RV sites range from $35-45 per night.
-During peak season (Memorial Day through Labor Day), expect rates to be at the higher end of these ranges.
-Group camping areas are also available for $75-150 per night, depending on group size and facilities needed.
+During peak season (Memorial Day through Labor Day), expect rates to be on the higher end of these ranges.
+For comparison, nearby parks like Hyrum State Park and Willard Bay State Park have similar pricing structures.